Logo Icon

 4. Memory Errors

 If you use the memory functions, remember to clear the memory for new problems.
-Forgetting to clear it can lead to previous results mixing with new calculations.
+Forgetting to clear it can cause previous results to mix with new calculations.

 Pro Tips for Accuracy